 - It may be overwhelming to deal with your own feelings in addition to the victim's.

 - If you have strong/angry feelings or feelings of blame toward the victim, talk to someone else about this.
+The Survivor Advocate and SJSU Counselors are confidential support for you.

 For the romantic partner of the survivor